Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 **Description**

 Toggle using external Lavalink nodes - requires an existing external Lavalink node for Audio to work, if enabled.
-This command disables the managed Lavalink server, if you do not have an external Lavalink node you will be unable to use Audio while this is enabled.
+This command disables the managed Lavalink server: if you do not have an external Lavalink node you will be unable to use Audio while this is enabled.

 """"""""""""